 Option—Sedona Trolley Take in all the best places around town on a fun-filled trolley tour, including a stop at the remarkable Chapel

-Option—Jet Boat Cruise This 4-hour, 30-mile jet boat ride on the Colorado River takes you from Canyonland National Park to Dead
+Option—Jet Boat Cruise This 4-hour, 30-mile jet boat ride on the Colorado River takes you from Canyonlands National Park to Dead Horse State Park.
+Price: $109 per person.

 Option—Off-Road Hummer Adventure Experience a two-hour “extreme” ride through the beautiful remote back-country.
 Although these